jxrge11/claude-better-responses-mcp/README.md

 - **Before:** Tightly coupled code, hard to modify, high technical debt
 - **After:** Loosely coupled modules, easy to extend, service worker ready for PWA

+  ## 🏗️ How It Works

+1. 🧠 You write a prompt (e.g. "Build me a SaaS for XYZ")
+2. 📡 Your SWE Advisor agent intercepts and enriches the prompt
+3. 🔁 Claude receives the **refined**, **strategically layered** version
+4. 💡 You get output that reads like it came from a senior software architect

 ## 🔧 Installation

 1. **Clone the repository:**